 the quiet revolution

-Light and natural, hydrogen has an obvious role to play in the energy mix.
+Light and abundant, hydrogen has an obvious role to play in the energy mix.

-It will also make its way into our apartment buildings and homes (especially in heating and power generation) and even into our pockets (mobile phone batteries).
+It will also make its way into our apartment buildings and homes (especially in heating and power generation).

 Hydrogen energy can compensate for the intermittency (day/night variations for solar power, irregular flows for wind power) of renewable energies by storing the excess electricity produced during periods of high production and/or low consumption.
 This makes hydrogen an interesting solution to the challenges of the energy transition.